If you suspect fraudulent activity on any of your BECU accounts — or believe you're a victim of identity theft — contact us right away.

 - Turn off Bluetooth when not in use, so a thief can't link to your device.

 - Don't trust caller ID.
 It can be spoofed to display whatever bogus information criminals want.
 It's a sneaky way to make you believe the call is legit.

 5 Steps To Take Immediately if Your Identity Is Stolen

 - Notify any affected financial institutions.
 As soon as you suspect one of your accounts may have been compromised, contact the financial institution(s) immediately.
 Quick action may save you from being liable for any unauthorized charges.

 - File a police report.
 Provide police with a list of all compromised accounts and any supporting documents you can.
-Also, consider reporting the crime to the Federal Trade Commission (FTC) and give a copy of that report to the police.
+Also, consider reporting the crime to the Federal Trade Commission (FTC) and the FBI's Internet Crime Complaint Center and give a copies of those reports to the police.

 - Flag your credit report.
 Call the three credit reporting agencies and request that a fraud alert be placed on your credit file.
 It helps ensure thieves can't open any fraudulent accounts in your name.

 Recovering from identity theft takes time.
 Continue checking your accounts and monitoring your credit report.
+Check with services you use such as TurboTax, AAA and your home or auto insurance to see if they offer identity theft protections and assistance.
 And most importantly, be patient.
-If you need help or have questions, the BECU member services team is here for you.
+If you need help or have questions, BECU is here for you.